Volunteer at Crisis Skylight South Yorkshire

 Classroom volunteer roles

-Our Winter term starts on 9 January 2017 and lasts for twelve weeks.
-We are recruiting classroom volunteers for the following classes: .
+Our Winter term started on 9 January 2017 and lasts for twelve weeks.
+We are recruiting classroom volunteers for the following classes.
+These roles may continue into our Spring term:

 IT Classroom Volunteer - Our IT class operates as a drop-in for members where they can come along and develop their IT skills.
 This may be learning how to use different software packages such as Word to using the internet to complete job searches to completing an online qualification in something such as food hygiene.
 Your role will be to support the tutor in helping members to develop their skills; often members come wanting to achieve different things so you may be supporting an individual within the group to achieve their goals.
 For this role you will need a good understanding of different IT packages, the Internet and how to set up laptops for people to use.
 We have vacancies as follows: